Samandcode/SamuelEmechebe.com/README.md

 # SamuelEmechebe.com
-Welcome to my Professional Portfolio Detailing my skill and abilities
+# This is a site detailing my skill and abilities